 “If you’re using that money to increase the value of your home and you get to write it off, it’s a double benefit,” explains Ralph DiBugnara, vice president of Charlotte-based Cardinal Financial.

 How to use your cash-out refinance money so it’s tax-deductible

 - Adding a swimming pool or hot tub to your backyard

 - Constructing a new bedroom or bathroom

 - Erecting a fence around your home

-- Enhance your roof to make it more effective in protecting against the elements
+- Enhancing your roof to make it more effective in protecting against the elements

 - Setting up a central air conditioning or heating system

 - Installing a home security system